 The performance evaluation is divided into two i.e., image processing and image classification.
 In image processing, four image quality assessment (IQA) methods namely peak signal to noise ratio (PSNR), mean square error (MSE), structured similarity indexing method (SSIM) and feature similarity indexing method (FSIM) were used for the objective evaluation.
-In order to determine the effectiveness of the proposed technique, the evaluations of FpGAHE were compared with other image techniques i.e., AHE and AGC.
+In order to determine the effectiveness of the proposed technique, the evaluations of FpGAHE were compared with other image enhancement techniques i.e., HE, AHE, CLAHE, GC and AGC.

-In image classification, five nearest neighbor classifiers which are k Nearest Neighbor (kNN), k Nearest Centroid Neighborhood (kNCN), Fuzzy k Nearest Neighbor (FkNN), Fuzzy-Based k Nearest Centroid Neighbor (FkNCN) and Improved Fuzzy-Based k Nearest Centroid Neighbor (IFkNCN) are employed [11].
+In image classification, five nearest neighbour classifiers which are k Nearest Neighbour (kNN), k Nearest Centroid Neighbourhood (kNCN), Fuzzy k Nearest Neighbour (FkNN), Fuzzy-Based k Nearest Centroid Neighbour (FkNCN) and Improved Fuzzy-Based k Nearest Centroid Neighbour (IFkNCN) are employed [11].
 Here, the portion of training and testing number has been divided into 70% and 30%, respectively.
-The empirical comparisons in term of the classification accuracy (CA) rate is considered.
+The empirical comparisons in term of the classification accuracy (CA) rate are considered.